Chapter

 The same thing applies to web pages.

-You have to click on “Settings”.
+You have to click on “Pages”.

 And you’ll get almost the same fields as those in blog posts: